kowainik/relude/README.md

 First of all, we reexport some generally useful modules: `Control.Applicative`, `Data.Traversable`, `Data.Monoid`, `Control.DeepSeq`, `Data.List`, and lots of others.
-Just remove unneeded imports after importing `Universum` (GHC should tell you which ones).
+Just remove unneeded imports after importing `Relude` (GHC should tell you which ones).

 Then, some commonly used types: `Map/HashMap/IntMap`, `Set/HashSet/IntSet`, `Seq`, `Text` and `ByteString` (as well as synonyms `LText` and `LByteString` for lazy versions).